 Or when the same data is plotted at full scale, we can get a better idea of relative contributions as follows ;

 More CO2 in the air, because of a warming ocean, means more plant life on earth, perhaps 10-20% over the last century.
-And because plants prefer the C-12 isotope of carbon over the less abundant C-13 isotope, this alone obscures any human contribution to excess CO2 in the air.
-The net result is that the human contribution is MUCH reduced despite alarmist wacko-ness.
+And because plants prefer the C-12 isotope of carbon over the less abundant C-13 isotope, this tends to obscure any human contribution to excess CO2.

 TRANSIENT HALF LIFE OF CO2